reubenharry/haskell-docs/docs/docs/thinkingfunctionally/purity.md

 Suppose we want to replace `complexFunction` with `simpleFunction`, also of type `UserInput -> Picture`.

-Because Haskell is pure (see /thinkingfunctionall/purity/#caveats) and so `complexFunction` is not creating/mutating global variables, or opening or closing files, we can be confident that there will be no unexpected implications of making the change, such as a subtle error when `runWith` takes `complexFunction` as input.
+Because Haskell is pure (but see [caveats](/thinkingfunctionally/purity/#caveats)) and so `complexFunction` is not creating/mutating global variables, or opening or closing files, we can be confident that there will be no unexpected implications of making the change, such as a subtle error when `runWith` takes `complexFunction` as input.

 ## Equational reasoning